aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/workbook/_index.md

 ```

 Combines another Workbook object.

+**Remarks**

 Merge Excel, ODS , CSV and other files to one file.

 **Parameters:**
 | Parameter | Type | Description |